Kiikurage/resume/README.md

 ### Knowledge about statistical machine learning

 My research interests lie in field of computer vision and natural language processing.
-Particularly, I am developing methods for parsing video contexts, summarizing, and generating captions.
-So I have knowledges of machine learning methods like support vector machine (SVM), convolutional neural network (CNN), recurrent neural network (RNN), image/video processing, and natural language processing.
+I have knowledges of machine learning methods like support vector machine (SVM), convolutional neural network (CNN), recurrent neural network (RNN), image/video processing, and natural language processing.
+Now I'm developing methods to improve the performance of deep neural network (DNN) model which runnning on poor-resource environment like mobile phone.
+Also I studied about sentiment analysis with using RNN-based DNN model before.

 ### Knowledge about Front-end web development